The Shiunji Family Children: Anime

 In February 2024, it was announced that the series would receive an anime television series adaptation.
 It was produced by Doga Kobo and directed by Ryouki Kamitsubo, with series composition by Noboru Kimura, and character designs and chief animation direction by Miki Muto.
 The music was composed by Akki, Ginnojo Hoshi, and Shota Horie.
 While the first two episodes had an advanced screening at the United Cinemas Toyosu in Tokyo on March 16, 2025, the series aired from April 8 to June 24, 2025, on AT-X and other networks.
-The opening theme song is "Honey Lemon" (ハニーレモン), performed by Nacherry, while the ending theme song is "Like You o(>< = ><)o Love You?", performed by the "Shiunji Family Children" group (composed of Chika Anzai, Marika Kōno, Rie Takahashi, Hana Hishikawa and Kana Ichinose as their respective characters).
+The opening theme song is "Honey Lemon" (ハニーレモン), performed by Nacherry, and the ending theme song is "Like You o (>< = ><)o Love You?", performed by the "Shiunji Family Children" group (composed of Chika Anzai, Marika Kōno, Rie Takahashi, Hana Hishikawa and Kana Ichinose as their respective characters).

 Crunchyroll is streaming the series.
 Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.